 Skip to main content

-Termination of employment
+Termination of employment and unemployment

 Kuva: Shutterstock

-Termination of employment
+Termination of employment and unemployment

-An employment relationship can end due to a fixed term, dismissal, termination or, in special circumstances, that the employment is considered terminated.
+An employment relationship can end due to a fixed term, dismissal, termination or, in special circumstances, if the employment is considered terminated.
 Both the employee and the employer can terminate the employment relationship when there are legal grounds for termination.

 Frequently asked questions about dismissal